tufts-ai-robotics-group/arfuros_ros/README.md

 This repository contains the package that needs to be installed on the robot.
 [This](https://github.com/faizan-m/arfuros) repository contains code that can be compiled for the user devices.

 ## How to Run
-For most uses of the arfuros project, and if the Turtlebot has a lidar, first run 'roscore', then in a separate terminal window run 'roslaunch arfuros tbot2_lidar.launch'.
+For most uses of the arfuros project, and if the Turtlebot has a lidar, first run 'roscore' , then in a separate terminal window run 'roslaunch arfuros tbot2_lidar.launch'.
 If the Turtlebot does not have a lidar, instead run 'roslaunch arfuros tbot2.launch'.